 Perhaps these replies are effective and perhaps not.
-I reproduce them beuse they are, as I have said, standard replies to standard objections.
+I reproduce them besse they are, as I have said, standard replies to standard objections.
 I have clear sense of what is going on in this debate because I do not understand ent-causation.
 At least I don't think I understand it.
 To me, the suggestion it an individual thing, as opposed to a change in an individual thing, could the cause of a change is a mystery.
-I do not intend this as an argument inst the existence of agent-causation-of some relation between individual ngs and events that, when it is finally comprehended, will be seen to satisfy the descriptions of "agent-causation" that have been advanced by those who claim to grasp this concept.
-The world is full of mysteries and of verbal devan Inwagen gives an argument that she is not.
-For her to be able to decide which way the pulse goes, she must do something prior to the pulse going one way rather than another which determines that the pulse goes that way.
-But we know that she did no such thing, since the direction of the pulse was undetermined.
-So she cannot decide which way the pulse goes and the action
+I do not intend this as an argument hinst the existence of agent-causation-of some relation between individual ngs and events that, when it is finally comprehended, will be seen to satisfy the descriptions of "agent-causation" that have been advanced by those who claim to grasp this concept.
+The world is full of mysteries and of verbal dewill go?